 The vendor therefore (be they in, or out, of house), must produce a Quality Plan that the software development will follow.
 A validation plan similar to that shown in the diagram.
 Your actual diagram must be planned and justified for the software equipment that you are proposing.

 This document follows Validation Online's standard method of using a fully detailed and interactive generic document and enabling to use the attached SOP to quickly convert this generic document into a first class company bespoke document.
-This CSV VP details and integrates all validation activities and procedures required for a small to medium sized project, involving production/facility/utility equipment using electronic controls or monitoring.
+This Computer Software Validation VP, details and integrates all software validation activities and procedures required for a small to medium sized project, involving production/facility/utility equipment using electronic controls or monitoring.